 Having a rigid persona, will restrict your growth.
 Because as we grow, our mind will suppress those parts of us which do not conform to the mask We have decided We are.
 Those parts go underground, living unhappily in your psyche.
 Suppress too many and they will find an outlet ~ in many cases an unhealthy one.

 My mask helped me.
 It allowed me to operate within in certain circles.
 It faciliated my social acceptance and my progression through that which we call life.
-I can even consider that my mask shielded the exploitation of my true self through childhood.
+Maybe my mask shielded the exploitation of my true self through childhood.
 It is a valid defense mechanism.
 I was not to blame for creating my mask.
 But when I realised, I also realised that I was responsible for keeping it.
 And I let it go.

 I know fear.
 I have felt it.
 What happens if you let go of the mask and there is nothing behind it?
 What if you are nothing good?
 What if no one loves you with all that you are?